davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 We've submerged all of those operational touchpoints and handoffs within the context of a single, integrated system that executes our previously-manual processes.
 The internal step sequences that are run by automation may have changed structure significantly; since the user interaction points have shifted, those step sequences are now abstracted from users' operations.

 This approach _can_ be (but isn't necessarily) much more expensive than stepwise automation.
 For example, if our process includes both internal tools controlled by the stakeholders _and_ external platforms that are not so controlled, or that are difficult to integrate with effectively, the overall effort goes up steeply.
 Because engineering-oriented tools are often designed to integrate easily, they tend to be on the cheaper, smoother end of the spectrum.

 Conversely, there are major savings available.
 In particular, the process involves fewer person-to-person handoffs where stakeholders are idle or context-switching.
+A hidden benefit of this transition is that this process scales with much lower expense in terms of staff time as the volume of business flowing through it grows.
+Where we might previously have needed to grow the Ops team more or less linearly as our volume grew, now we'll likely be growing that team sublinearly, and using their time primarily for higher-value engineering that multiples the efforts of other stakeholders rather than manual operations.

-This approach moves towards the *product-like* end of the spectrum because...
+This approach moves towards the *product-like* end of the spectrum because it begins to allow users to think in terms of business outcomes rather than operational steps; because it encompasses a more-or-less complete business process in the scope of a cohesive software artifact; and because ...
 TODO

+Outcome-centered automation can be a trap: it might look like you're done with automating the original business process, while still preserving some of its underlying inefficiencies.
+I've fallen into this trap multiple times.
+I built a software-release tool, for example, that covered perhaps 40% of the equivalent of our example release process here.
+It was extraordinarily successful at cutting down context switching and hands-on-keyboard time for my operations team, taking the process from something like eight person-days to maybe a person-hour and scaling way sublinearly.
+And it did a good job abstracting away the inner step sequences of the process.

+But: it still operated in part on concepts from the "old way" of doing things.
+It didn't meet stakeholders where they were.
+It had a painful, complex, and highly technical interface.
+As a result, it required my ops team to do most of the hands-on operation of the system and to translate between the system and the other stakeholders.

+That solution _was_ very product-like in some respects.
+It was reusable; it was decoupled from the hands-on details of the manual processes that preceded it; it was thoroughly tested and documented; it converted a huge amount of ops time into available engineering time.
+But those limitations of how it was conceived inside the broader scope of stakeholders meant it left some value on the table.

 ### Value-Centered Automation

-What if the start and end of the process stem from obsolete expediencies, not from the real flow of business value?
-The most satisfying insight can be that the entire process does not need to exist in its current form.
-That change can reshape other processes around it, too.
+What if the interfaces between the process and its stakeholders stem from obsolete expediencies, not from the real flow of business value?
+The most satisfying insight is that the entire process can be not just automated, but re-framed to "click" into place within the business context.
 At this level, the conversations we're having are generally not about technology.
 They're about goals and needs, where value is present, and about what drove the design of this process in the first place.

+The messy edges of the process, the interfaces to stakeholders, are what we focus on here: how do we TODO

-Here's one example of how value-centered automation could radically reshape the original process.
+Here's one example of how value-centered automation could re-frame the original process.

 ```plantuml